S1r0hub/fake-music/README.md

 This dependency may already be installed by keras.

-If you have trouble executing the software (**libcublas error** or similar), make sure you have [NVIDIA CUDA TOOLKIT](https://developer.nvidia.com/cuda-downloads) as well as the correct [NVIDIA CUDNN](https://developer.nvidia.com/cudnn) version installed on your system.
+If you have trouble executing the software (**libcublas error** or similar), make sure you have the [NVIDIA CUDA TOOLKIT](https://developer.nvidia.com/cuda-downloads)
+as well as the correct [NVIDIA CUDNN](https://developer.nvidia.com/cudnn) version installed on your system.

 If things still dont work, have a look at the [error section](known-problems).